-Wax Deposition: Experimental Characterizations, Theoretical Modeling, and Field Practices Originally delivered Nov 4, 2015 Developed by: AIChE Type: Archived WebinarLevel: Intermediate Duration: 1 hour PDHs: 1.00 Share This Post: Preview Webinar: This talk provides a detailed description of the thermodynamic and transport theories for wax deposition modeling and a comprehensive review of the laboratory testing to help establish appropriate control strategies for the field.
+Wax Deposition: Experimental Characterizations, Theoretical Modeling, and Field Practices Originally delivered Nov 4, 2015 Source: AIChE Type: Archived WebinarLevel: Intermediate Duration: 1 hour PDHs: 1.00 Share This Post: Preview Webinar: This talk provides a detailed description of the thermodynamic and transport theories for wax deposition modeling and a comprehensive review of the laboratory testing to help establish appropriate control strategies for the field.
 Wax deposition has become one of the most common flow assurance problems in the petroleum industry.
 As the petroleum resources shift from onshore reservoirs toward offshore subsea productions, the industry is currently facing unprecedented challenges to maintain flow assurance for petroleum production, in which the strategy to prevent or mitigate wax deposition has become increasingly costly and complicated.
 Presenter(s): Zhenyu Huang Dr. Zhenyu Huang (Jason) is currently a Senior Flow Assurance Specialist in Assured Flow Solutions LLC., He provides engineering solutions for a variety of flow assurance issues to the petroleum industry.
 His expertise includes production chemistry and multiphase flows.
 He is the subject matter expert on wax related issues and he currently serves as the vice president of the Upstream Engineering and Flow Assurance Section of the American Institute of Chemical Engineers.
 Dr. Huang received his bachelor’s degree in Tsinghua University in Beijing, China in 2006 and he completed...Read more Once the content has been viewed and you have attested to it, you will be able to download and print a certificate for PDH credits.
 If you have already viewed this content, please click here to login.
 Checkout Checkout Do you already own this?
 Log In for instructions on accessing this content.
-Pricing AIChE Member Credits 1 AIChE Members $69.00 AIChE Undergraduate Student Members Free AIChE Graduate Student Members Free Non-Members $99.00 Webinar content is available with the kind permission of the author(s) solely for the purpose of furthering AIChE’s mission to educate, inform and improve the practice of professional chemical engineering.
+Pricing Individuals AIChE Member Credits 1 AIChE Members $69.00 AIChE Graduate Student Members Free AIChE Undergraduate Student Members Free Non-Members $99.00 Webinar content is available with the kind permission of the author(s) solely for the purpose of furthering AIChE’s mission to educate, inform and improve the practice of professional chemical engineering.
 All other uses are forbidden without the express consent of the author(s).